-Once your FAFSA has been processed, your award notifications will come from the college(s) you listed on your FAFSA, once you've been accepted.
+Your award notifications will come from the college(s) you listed on your FAFSA, once you've been accepted.
 Some colleges begin sending award letters in the fall, but many will wait until the spring.

-KHEAA
+KHEAA is an EEO Employer.
+This guide is updated yearly by KHEAA.
 Text OUTREACH to 800.928.8926 to receive free college access reminders from KHEAA.